DirectX/off-the-cloud/README.md

 #### `imap pull`

-Downloads messages from the source IMAP server and stores them locally.
+Downloads messages from the source IMAP server and stores them locally as `.00000001.eml`.

 **Options:**
 - `--email`: Email address for the source account.